macmv/bamboo/README.md

 ### Progress

 At the time of writing, you can join on 1.8, 1.12, and 1.14+.
+You can interact with the world, send chat messages, run commands, and interact with other players.
-Breaking blocks works, and placing blocks works on most versions.
-You can see other players, and most of the animations are working.
-Things like chunk data work well, and are heavily tested.
+Core concepts like chunk data work well, and are heavily tested.

 This is constantly changing, as I don't update this README that much.
 To see which versions work, I recommend cloning the project and running it yourself.
 I may also